Find Grad Schools

 • Staff Midwife

 There were about 40,000 jobs for Midwife in 2016 (in the United States).
 New jobs are being produced at a rate of 12.5% which is above the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Midwife by 2026.
-Due to new job openings and attrition, there will be an average of 2,600 job openings in this field each year.
+There will be an estimated 2,600 positions for Midwife per year.

 undefined